Alec Mutch

 Alexander Charles Mutch (31 March 1889 – 30 May 1960) was an Australian rules footballer and umpire who played with Collingwood in the VFL during the 1910s and early 1920s.
 He was also known as Alex Mutch.

-A defender who was used mainly in the back pocket, Mutch made his VFL debut in the same game as future Hall of Famer Dan Minogue.
+A defender who was used mainly in the back pocket, Mutch made his VFL debut in 1911 in the same game as future Hall of Famer Dan Minogue.
 He was a member of Collingwood's 1917 premiership team and was one of the 'Best on Ground' in another Grand Final win two years later.

-He later umpired 47 VFL games between 1923-27 which included three finals and one grand final.
+Mutch later umpired 47 VFL games between 1923 and 1927 which included three finals and one grand final.